raboof/ensime-node/README.md

 - [x] See if we can use code-links for mouse clicks https://atom.io/packages/code-links (Not gonna do it)
 - [x] Check if we can get rid of terminal escape stuff from log.
 Look at term2 or ask.
 - [x] getPath is deprecated: https://github.com/atom/atom/blob/master/src/project.coffee#L471 Maybe need to ask about where .ensime is like Emacs.
-- [ ] Multiple instances - BIG REFACTORING
+- [x] Multiple instances - BIG REFACTORING
+- [ ] Hook to switch out bottom pane on change of text editor
+- [ ] Start/stop ui with server/client info
 - [ ] Don't use jquery lookup for https://github.com/atom/status-bar
 - [ ]
 - [ ] Use path.dirname(module.filename) instead of package name lookup? https://github.com/paulpflug/vue-hello-world/blob/master/lib/vue-hello-world.coffee#L31